yazonnile/svelidation/readme.md

   - allow validator trim textual values before check
   - *(!!!) it doesn't trim value itself, just for check*

-Use `validateOn`, `clearOn` and `listenInputEvents` options to be more precise in validation behavior
+Use `validateOnEvents`, `clearErrorsOnEvents` and `listenInputEvents` options to be more precise in validation behavior

 `presence` and `trim` as validation options could be overrides by any input for itself